What is RSV?

 What are the symptoms with RSV?

-For adults and children 3 years & older RSV resembles nothing more than typical cold symptoms – runny nose, congestion, cough and possibly fever.
+For adults and children 3 years & older RSV typically resembles nothing more than cold symptoms – runny nose, congestion, cough and possibly fever.
 For younger children such as infants (less than 1 year old) and toddlers (1-3 years old), in addition to the upper respiratory symptoms noted above, RSV can cause lower respiratory tract symptoms such as difficulty breathing, rapid breathing and/or wheezing.

 How long does RSV last?